mothur/mothur.github.io/_wiki/count_file.md

 ---
 title: 'count file'
-tags: 'file types'
+tags: 'file_types'
 redirect_from: '/wiki/Count_File'
 ---
 The count file is a condensed version of the name file.
 It can also include the group information.
 It can be created using the [count.seqs](count.seqs) command, aka make.table.

 **NOTE: DO NOT use a hyphen in group names.
-The \"-\" character is used within mothur to separate group names, labels, taxonomies, ect.
+The "-" character is used within mothur to separate group names, labels, taxonomies, ect.
 Including a hyphen will cause issues in your downstream analysis.**